ZusHooks

 Retry Behavior

-Presently, if a customer's webserver returns a 500 response, Zushooks will wait 3 seconds and try to fire the webhook one more time.
-Messages which fail again are put on a dead-letter queue and can be manually redriven by Zus engineers within the 14 day message retention period.
+Presently, if a customer's webserver returns any non-2xx HTTP response, the message will mark as failed and be returned to the input queue.
+Messages will be retried every 30 minutes until they succeed or have failed 5 times.
+Messages which fail 5 times are put on a dead-letter queue and can be manually redriven by Zus engineers within the 14 day message retention period.

 Testing ZusHooks on your local development environment